horchi/vdrOnOdroidN2Plus/README.md

 The communication of the chroot Environment with the basis installation of the CoreELEC and the systemd are based on a named pipe.
 The VDR is set up using it's configuration in /etc/vdr/conf.d and /etc/vdr/conf.avail which is more flexible than a run script.
 For the VDR and the plugins the ready prepared and build packages from the repositories of Alexander and Christian are used.

-Installation on an SD card as described below, is sufficient from my point of view if you have the data (recordings, ...) on a Sever/NAS.
+Installation on an SD card as described below, is sufficient from my point of view, especially if you have the data (recordings, ...) on a central storage like a Sever or NAS.
 Otherwise, the installation on an SSD works in principle the same.

-With the setup/scripts described here it is possible to execute commands like systemctl directly from the UBUNTU/chroot environment on the CoreELEC
+With the setup/scripts described here it is possible to execute commands like systemctl directly from the UBUNTU/chroot environment on the CoreELEC base system.

 # 1 Prepare SD card

-In this step the SD card is prepared for the first boot, this takes place completely on the PC (with me under Linux).
+In this step the SD card is prepared for the first boot, this takes place completely on the Linux PC.
+If you want to use Windows to prepare the SD card, you only have to solve the step to mount the Ubuntu image with a loop device in a different way, I don't know what Windows offers for this.
+One simple solution would be to use another SD card from which you can copy the Ubuntu file tree.

 ## CoreELEC image
 ### Download CoreELEC image